From Coast to Coast

 Cedar trees grow lush and large on Vancouver Island, where visitors come from all over the world to enjoy their natural beauty.
 Undoubtedly, the smell of an old growth cedar forest is a sensual experience for the eyes and nose.
 From coast to coast, Canada has two recognized types of cedar trees and they each have unique characteristics.

-Also called ‘Tree of Life’ (arbor vitae), the cedar received this name as it was believed that the tea made from the leaves and bark of the Eastern White Cedar cured scurvy that affected Jacques Cartier’s crew during the winter of 1535-36.
+Also called the ‘Tree of Life‘ (arbor vitae), the cedar received this name as it was believed that the tea made from the leaves and bark of the Eastern White Cedar cured scurvy that affected Jacques Cartier’s crew during the winter of 1535-36.
 Originally, cedar was used to make totem poles, canoes, medicines, perfumes, clothing, tools, baskets, nets, and lodges by West Coast aboriginal people.
-No doubt about it, cedar wood is a versatile material!
+Few other trees have such a wide variety of uses.

 These slower growing cedar trees can grow up to a modest 15-20 meters high over many decades.
 The diameter can be up to 1 meter.
 Branches are greenish-yellow scaly leaves with fan-shapes sprays.
 The bark is brown and stringy looking.
 The pale brown cones only grow up to 1-centimeter long and have scales with rounded tips.
 Eastern cedar is lighter in colour than Western cedar, with light brown heartwood and whitish sapwood.